Skip to content

 How to Celebrate Appreciate a Dragon Day

-When it comes to celebrating Appreciate a Dragon Day, you have a lot of options.
+When it comes to celebrating Appreciate a Dragon Day, there are many options!

 Another popular idea is to use the day to cook a meal fit for a dragon.
 What, precisely, this entails is anyone’s guess.
 But heavy charring is clearly an option here.
 You want something that involves a little fire and passion!